 Professional fees: Architects, engineers, and surveyors are essential in a rebuild.

-Unique features: Pools, retaining walls, and high-end finishes need to be factored in.
+Unique features: Pools, retaining walls, and high-end finishes should be included.

 What happens if you get it wrong?